Mama June Accuses Sugar Bear Of Abuse, Sugar Bear Calls Her A ‘Liar’

 — Ramin F Mehr (@drmehr) April 7, 2017

 But Sugar Bear wasn’t going to take these accusations against him from Mama June lying down.
-According to Radar Online, the minute Mama June lobbied the complaints against him, he claimed that she was a “liar” and he wasn’t going to take the accusations lying down.
+According to Radar Online, the minute Mama June lobbied the complaints against him, he claimed that she was a “liar” and he wasn’t going to take the accusations.

 He immediately fired back, claiming that he never abused the children and that he loved them very much.
 And even though Mama June claimed that Alanna “Honey Boo Boo” Shannon hasn’t had a relationship with Sugar Bear in years, she actually served as flower girl in his wedding to his new wife, Jennifer Lamb.